-DISA has investment of Rs.XXX crores/million approximately as on 31.03.20XX.
+DISA has investment of Rs.XXX approximately as on 31.03.20XX.
 These are in the form of fixed deposits with the banks for periods ranging from XXX days to one year depending on the nature and the requirements of the funds for disbursement.
-The investments are with the Nationalized banks and the reputed Foreign Banks.

-Investments of funds should be carefully studied and then invested as regards to the safety and high returns from the banks.
+The investments are with the Nationalized Banks.
+Investments of funds should be carefully studied and then invested as regards to the safety and high returns from the Banks.